w3f/polkadot-spec/README.md

 Polkadot is a replicated sharded state machine designed to resolve the scalability and interoperability among blockchains.
 This repository contains the official specification for the Polkadot Protocol.

-The latest releases of the *Polkadot Protocol Specification* can be found on our [GitHub Releases page](https://github.com/w3f/polkadot-spec/releases).
+The latest releases of the *Polkadot Protocol Specification* can be found on [spec.polkadot.network](https://spec.polkadot.network) or on our [GitHub Releases page](https://github.com/w3f/polkadot-spec/releases).

 The Polkadot specification is written in [AsciiDoc](https://docs.asciidoctor.org/asciidoc/latest) and currently compiled with [Asciidoctor](https://asciidoctor.org/).